 - Business call to discuss your situation, explain your options, taxation and next steps.
 Email me to organise a one-hour Skype call.

 - Micro entrepreneur registration services.

-Online course on How to Freelance in France as a Micro Entrepreneur
+Online course on the Micro Entrepreneur